 - Check the chimney for loose tiles and bricks. - Reinforce the ceiling surrounding the chimney with 3/4" plywood nailed to the beams.
 This provides protection from falling bricks that might break through the roof. - If your chimney is old and extends more than five feet above the roof, consider bracing it.
-Contact engineers who are experienced in seismic strengthening.
+Check the yellow pages in the phone book for engineers who are experienced in seismic strengthening.